Verizon/funnel/docs/src/jekyll/modules/index.md

 ```

-<a name="riemann"></a>

-## Riemann

-Primarily for alerting, *Funnel* datapoints are batched up and sent to Riemann so that alerts can be configured (and saving the need for us to integrate with many 3rd party vendors).
-Please see the [Riemann documentation](http://riemann.io) for information on how to setup the alerting system.

-Riemann is a great choice for small teams using *Funnel*, but in larger organisations the lack of self-service alert definition is usually a deal breaker.
-In our field testing, we were easily able to overwhelm Reimann, even when it was running on a powerful box - hence, this is not recomended for large distributed systems.

 <a name="zeromq"></a>

 ## ZeroMQ

 The [ZeroMQ](http://zeromq.org/) module provides both the ability to publish metrics from a `Monitoring` instance out to a socket (with an arbitrary transport and mode), and the ability to consume metrics from a socket and import them into the specified `Monitoring` instance.

 #### Installation